12 Pro Tips for Commercial Greenhouse Management February 1, 2017 – Posted in: Blog – Tags: Greenhouse

 Ventilation is the key to achieving and maintaining the 85/85 rule.
 Fortunately, raising humidity levels is almost never an issue in commercial greenhouses.
 Mechanical humidifiers are unheard of due to the massive amounts of water used in commercial greenhouses.

 Ventilating to rid excessive water and humidity is the commercial greenhouse challenge.
-The best method to control humidity is the combined application of dehumidifiers and air movers.
+The method to control humidity is the combined application of dehumidifiers and air movers.
 Moving air allows the moist, warm air inside the greenhouse to be exchanged with cool, drier air from the outside natural environment.
 Remaining air in the greenhouse goes through electric dehumidifiers that pull excess moisture and allow it to drain from the greenhouse.

 Trust Aer Industries for All Your Greenhouse Equipment Needs

-At Aer Industries, we offer the best selection of commercial greenhouse dehumidifiers and air movers.
+At Aer Industries, we offer the selection of commercial greenhouse dehumidifiers and air movers.
 We handle leading brands of commercial dehumidifiers like B-Air© and BlueDri©.
 Commercial dehumidifiers can be simple machines that use basic conventional refrigerant or more complex dehumidifiers using LGR or low grain refrigerant.

 Our line of commercial greenhouse air movers include industrial models from B-Air©, Blue-Dri© and Soleaire©.
 These manufacturers offer equipment that has been proven to provide quality and reliability in commercial settings.
-We offer a wide selection of commercial dehumidifiers and air movers to provide the best options for commercial greenhouse climate control.
+We offer a wide selection of commercial dehumidifiers and air movers to provide the options for commercial greenhouse climate control.

 Browse our section of dehumidifiers and air movers for commercial greenhouses and contact our industry experts.
-Aer Industries can help you control humidity and artificial greenhouse climates for healthier crops year round.
+Aer Industries can you control humidity and artificial greenhouse climates for healthier crops year round.